Meet Dietitians on a Mission!

 We met for two sessions, for about three hours each.
-From the feedback and from my feeling about it, we realized that two sessions are not the ideal.
-Future programs will have a minimum of three.
+From the feedback and from my feeling about it, we realized that two is not the ideal number of sessions.
 But these girls were courageous and willing to do the work in that time.
 Here are testimonials, comments from the feedback forms, and a link to the “before” and “after” results of the surveys.

 I think your project is wonderful and I hope you will have great success!
 I think my favorite part was the first meeting when we all shared together.
 It created opening and empathy.
 The second meeting helped us to connect and communicate.

 I really appreciated your sharing and all the examples that you gave to us along the process.

 This project helped us for the Dietitian in a Mission but I think it will help us in every part of our life.
 We can use that experience for are family or other groups.